CLASSIFICATION NO. 796

 Any satisfactory combination of experience and training that demonstrates possession of the required knowledge and skills.

 The Wastewater Plant Operator series is part of a promotional career path within Water Environment Services Department.
-Incumbents in the Wastewater Plan Operator 1 classification may be promoted to the Wastewater Plant Operator 2 classification upon satisfactory completion of an approved training and development plan.
+Incumbents in the Wastewater Plan Operator 1 classification will be promoted to the Wastewater Plant Operator 2 classification upon satisfactory completion of an approved training and development plan.
 Possession of the required knowledge, skills and abilities at the higher level must be documented in an approved promotional evaluation.